 What Should A Value Proposition Do For Your Company?

-While the basic concept of what a value proposition is can be explained pretty easily, what it is that makes a value proposition most effective is a little more vague.
+While the basic concept of what a value proposition is can be explained pretty easily, what it is that makes a value proposition most effective is a little vaguer.
 No two propositions should ever be the same – this is a set of promises and standards that needs to be written specifically for your targeted customer base about your company.
 It requires careful consideration and proper wording to work most efficiently, and make no mistake – when you get it right, your value proposition will actually be a surprisingly important cornerstone in your company profile.

-Think carefully about the impression that you want make on any potential customer that visits your company’s website.
+Think carefully about the impression that you want to make on any potential customer that visits your company’s website.

 ● What do you feel your company does best for the people you hope to reach?